Summer 2020 Fishing Story Contest

-The winner, Scott will have a ticket for one, anywhere on the flout map he wants to go.
+The winner earned a ticket for one, anywhere on the flyout map he wants to go.

 Half-way through the 14 hour drive, the idea seemed less attractive…it’s never made sense to me why I travel a thousand miles and then bushwhack another 6, in pursuit of a creature with the brain the size of the pea, that usually outsmarts me.
 But I forged on.